Abo-Soile/SOILE-Backend/docs/functions.rst

 Raw data can be processed to something more usable.
 An aggregation function loops through the whole raw data table and performs the specified function on every field that it finds.
 Rows that don't have any value in the specific field are simply omitted.
 Aggregation functions can also be used to aggregate data in lists.

-**count(field)**
+.. js:function:: count(field)

     Counts how many rows contain the specific field.

-**count(field, value)**
+.. js:function:: count(field, value)

     Counts how many rows contain a specific field with a specific value.

-**average(field)**
+.. js:function:: average(field)

     Computes the average value from all rows containing this field.

-**median(field)**
+.. js:function:: median(field)

     Computes the median from all rows containing this field.

-**standarddeviation(field)**
+.. js:function:: standarddeviation(field)

     Computes the standard deviation from all rows containing ths field.

-**outliers(field multiplier)**
+.. js:function:: outliers(field multiplier)

     Removes values that deviate more than multiplier*standarddefinition from the average value.

+.. js:function:: outliers(field multiplier standarddeviation average)

-**outliers(field multiplier standarddeviation average)** You can also provid your own standarddeviation and average for example when computing outliers of a subset of you data when you still want to use for example the whole dataset for average and standarddeviation.
+    You can also provid your own standarddeviation and average for example when computing outliers of   a subset of you data when you still want to use for example the whole dataset for average and standarddeviation.

 ::